Alloooshe/chat-bot/readme.md

-## General overview
+## General Overview
-we implement a chatbot capable of more than simply chat.
+we implement a chatbot capable of chat and other tricks.

 ## setup
-* download and install ollama [docker image](https://ollama.com/blog/ollama-is-now-available-as-an-official-docker-image)
+* Download and install Ollama [docker image](https://ollama.com/blog/ollama-is-now-available-as-an-official-docker-image)

 * choose a model and pull it, they current code assums the LLM runs on  http://localhost:11434/ feel free to modify that.

-* create python enviroment
+* create python environment
-* installl requirments.txt
+* install requirments.txt

 ## Architecture
-* LLM inference base class we have
+* LLM inference base class. two implementations of the base class, one for function calling and one for chat.
 * NLP pipeline (with unit tests)
-* chatbot with logic
+* chatbot with simple logic
-* server FLASK + usage example : gradio chat UI client
+* server FLASK + usage example : Gradio chat UI client

 ## functionality
 ### NLP pipeline